WHAT DO I BRING WITH MY pet WHEN I ARRIVE?

 Medications must be in their original container and properly labeled with your pet’s name.

-You will need to fill out detailed instructions regarding medications on our Overnight Check-In Form.
+You will need to fill out detailed instructions regarding medications on our Check-In Form.

 We use customized safety collars and leashes during your pet’s stay with us.

-We will keep your pet’s collar in their designated cubby during their stay.
+We will keep your pet’s leash and collar in their designated cubby during their stay.

 We keep their original collar so in case of an emergency, we are able to place it back on them.